 Hege Library will not knowingly order any edition of a required textbook through Interlibrary Loan for the following reasons:

 Current students, faculty, and staff of Guilford College are all eligible for Interlibrary Loan privileges.
 Borrowing privileges may be suspended, however, if a patron fails to return borrowed materials in a timely manner, or fails to pay any invoices in a timely manner.
 Overdue fees will be applied when the item is one week overdue.
 Replacement charges will be assessed per the lending library's lending policies.

 Interlibrary Loan is a free service with few exceptions.
 Sometimes the lending library will charge for lending books and for photocopying articles.
-If this occurs, students, faculty, and staff may have to pay a percentage of the amount on the invoice.
+If this occurs, the library's maximum cap for requests is $30.
+As such, students, faculty, and staff may have to pay a percentage of the amount on the invoice.

 Access and Information Services will process up to 5 book requests and up to 5 article requests per week for each patron.
 When requesting more than 5 items of each type, a patron may be asked to indicate priority.
 Please note that interlibrary loan materials cannot be placed on reserve for a course.

 Please note, per the policies set forth by the consortium of lending libraries, requests for course textbooks and/or leisure materials (non-academic/research based) will not be fulfilled.